rafaelaudy/rafaelaudy.github.io/_posts/simple-angular-2-app.md

 ```

 Let's point out some interesting bits of this component:

-* Selector: This is how you are going to 'activate' your component in the html.
-In this case you can use <my-app> on the html.
+* __Selector:__ This is how you are going to 'activate' your component in the html.
+In this case you can use <my-app> on the html;
-* Template: Quite easy, just the HTML that is going to be inserted when this component is used.
-You can also specify a templateUrl.
+* __Template:__ Quite easy, just the HTML that is going to be inserted when this component is used.
+You can also specify a templateUrl;
-* Directives: Kind of a dependency injection.
+* __Directives:__ Kind of a dependency injection.
 You have to pass an array with all the other components that you are going to use.
     The FORM_DIRECTIVES is an array of common components used in forms (duh).
 You have to add it if you want to use two-way data binding for example.
-* [(ng-model)]: This is how you create two-way data binding now.
+* __[(ng-model)]:__ This is how you create two-way data binding now;
-* Typed language: Did you saw how we reused the Hero class?
+* __Typed language:__ Did you saw how we reused the Hero class?
 Try to construct it with the wrong data you will get a nice error :)

-### Dependency Injection
+### Dependency Injection:
 As you probably realized, the first line from the example above is one of the new ways to use dependency injection ([SystemJS](https://github.com/systemjs/systemjs)).
 That makes Angular 2 much better than 1 in my opinion, to begin with we can reuse code much easier.
 The dream of reusing your models defined on the server is not that far away anymore.